rectalogic/webvfx/README.md

 ## Building

 In the webvfx directory run `qmake -r PREFIX=/usr/include` and then `make install`. `PREFIX` is optional and determines where WebVfx will be installed.
 If MLT is installed in a non-standard location, you may need to set the `PKG_CONFIG_PATH` variable to where its pkgconfig file lives, e.g. `PKG_CONFIG_PATH=/usr/local/lib/pkgconfig`.

+`make doxydoc` to generate the documentation using Doxygen.

+## License

+Copyright (c) 2011 Hewlett-Packard Development Company, L.P.
+All rights reserved.
+Use of this source code is governed by a BSD-style license that can be found in the LICENSE file.